 Action:

-The child’s lawyer, in consultation with the child to the extent developmentally appropriate, should develop a witness list well before a hearing or trial.
-The child’s lawyer should not assume the agency will call a witness, even if the witness is named on the agency’s witness list.
+The child’s lawyer, in consultation with the child client to the extent developmentally appropriate, should develop a witness list well before a hearing or trial.
+The child’s lawyer should not assume the agency will call a potential witness, even if the witness is named on the agency’s witness list.
 The child’s lawyer should, when possible, contact the potential witnesses to determine if they can provide helpful testimony.

 Action:

 When appropriate, witnesses should be informed that a subpoena is on its way.
 The child’s lawyer should also ensure the subpoena is served.
-The child’s lawyer should subpoena potential agency witnesses (e.g., a previous caseworker) who have favorable information about the client.
+The child’s lawyer should subpoena potential agency witnesses (e.g., a previous caseworker) who have favorable information about the child client.

 Action: